1999 VisionAire 500K

-The 1999 VisionAire 500K was a scheduled Indy Racing League event to be run in May 1, 1999 at Lowe’s Motor Speedway in Concord, North Carolina, USA.
-The race was to be the third race of the 1999 Indy Racing League schedule, after stops at Atlanta Motor Speedway and Phoenix International Raceway.
+The 1999 VisionAire 500K was a Pep Boys Indy Racing League open-wheel race that was held on May 1, 1999, at Lowe's Motor Speedway in Concord, North Carolina.
+It was scheduled to be the third round of the 1999 Pep Boys Indy Racing League and the third running of the event, with a distance of 208 laps.

-The race was cancelled after 79 laps had been run after an accident on lap 62 involving Stan Wattles and John Paul, Jr. resulted in debris, including the wheel assembly off of Paul’s vehicle, being launched into the stands and killing three spectators.
+The race was cancelled after 79 laps had been run due to an accident on lap 62 involving Stan Wattles and John Paul Jr. resulted in debris, including the right-rear wheel assembly of Wattles' car, being launched into the stands and killing three spectators.

+Background

+Lowe's Motor Speedway (pictured in 2012), where the race was held.

+The VisionAire 500K was introduced to the Indy Racing League (IRL)'s schedule in 1997 as an attempt by IRL president Tony George to attract NASCAR fans to his series.
+It took place at Lowe's Motor Speedway, a four-turn, 1.5 mi quad-oval circuit that features 24-degree banking in the corners and five-degree banking in the front stretch and back stretch.
+The third edition of the event was to be held on May 1, 1999, differing from the previous two editions which were held in July, and contested over a distance of 208 laps and 312 mi.
+It was the third of 11 scheduled open-wheel races for the 1999 Pep Boys Indy Racing League.
+Kenny Bräck was the defending race winner.

+Heading into the event, Scott Goodyear of Panther Racing led the Drivers' Championship with 93 points, 18 more than second-place Jeff Ward.
+Eddie Cheever was third on 63 points, while Scott Sharp and Mark Dismore rounded out the top five with 61 and 56 points, respectively.
+As for the Engine Manufacturers' Championship, Oldsmobile led with 22 points and Nissan trailed by eight.
+Dallara and G-Force were tied for the Chassis Manufacturers' Championship on 17 points, with Riley & Scott (10 points) standing third.

 Media coverage

 The race was carried on national television by Speedvision.
 Dave Calabro served as the lap-by-lap announcer, with Jack Arute and Arie Luyendyk as the analysts.
 Vince Welch and Calvin Fish reported from pit road.

 Report

 Qualifying

 The start of the qualifying session was delayed for an hour due to localized heavy rain that fell in the preceding four days.
 Despite failing pre-qualifying inspection for his car running too low to the ground, which allowed him to run only one qualifying lap as opposed to the usual two, Greg Ray rebounded to score the pole position, his second consecutive pole of the season.
 Steve Knapp failed to qualify.